AidaDSP/AidaDSP.github.io/README.md

 ## Aida DSP

 Here at Aida DSP we are both musicians and engineers.
-We like to invent new things as well as learning to play a new instrument.
+We like to invent new things as much as learning to play a new instrument.

 ## Products